Worms in Cats: Common Types and How to Get Rid of Them

 Dewormers

 Dewormers are safe, effective, and reliable.
-These can be administered orally, topically, or through injections.
+These are great as they can be given orally, topically, or through injections.

 Tapeworms require a different medication, called praziquantel.
 This dewormer damages the tapeworm’s outer layer, disintegrating and eventually eliminating it.
 It’s available in oral and topical forms.
 Epsiprantel is also another medication used to eliminate tapeworms by damaging the parasite.

-While whipworms are less common in cats, fenbendazole is the most commonly used medication for it.
+While whipworms are less common in cats, fenbendazole is the most commonly used medication for them.
 This works in 1 to 2 days.

 Supportive Care